Grande Latte Please, Hold the Gay

 A warning: Any profanity, Mr. Screwy, and you will be dumped.
 Your comments remain here as a courtesy.

-The Dr., at 2:23 PM
+By Marc, at 2:23 PM

 I guess Starbuck's has to give you something extra to justify charging 5 bucks for a cup of coffee.